af-idmagic/ComNum/README.md

 Demonstrative script for operations with complex numbers that used all the methods defined in comnum.py

-Launch it for a concise et explicit demonstration.
+Launch it for a concise and explicit demonstration.